 And you know what?
 I might just take extra waltz lessons and learn how to do the waltz properly.
 I absolutely loved the experience and if I could learn to whirl around the room in one hour, the rest shouldn’t be too hard, right?
 RIGHT? 😉

 The Viennese waltz is a ballroom couple dance.
-Most people will relate it with long gowns, stately postures and lots of turns.
+Most people will relate it to long gowns, stately postures and lots of turns.
 It’s the original waltz form, also known as the fast waltz.
-The history of waltz in Vienna is believed to go back to the 18th century, though its exact origin is unclear.
+Viennese waltz history is believed to go back to the 18th century, though its exact origin is unclear.

 The Viennese waltz is danced at 60 bar or 90 beats per minute, much faster than the English or “slow waltz”.

 Couples continuously turn to either the side of the follower or that of the leader, thus covering all sides of the room in a counterclockwise way.